bioinfo-chru-strasbourg/howard/docs/user_guide.md

 In order to fine tune process, all tools can be defined in a [HOWARD Parameters JSON](docs/help.parameters.md).
-This allows to add specific options, such as selecting specific fields (and rename them) for annotation, defining options for external tools, specifying a list of transcripts of preference for NOMEN calculation.
+This allows to add specific options, such as pipeline definitions, and selecting specific fields (and rename them) for annotation, defining options for external tools, specifying a list of transcripts of preference for NOMEN calculation.
 This Parameters JSON file can be combine with options.

 > Example: Full process command with [Parameters JSON file
 > example](#parameters) and a query as option